bmndc/nokia-leo/README.md

 - If you forgot your lockscreen passcode (not SIM or Anti-Theft one), you can bypass it by holding down the top Power button, then select Memory Cleaner and Deep Memory Cleaning.

 ### KaiOS-specific
+- The 6300 4G runs KaiOS 2.5, which itself is based on Gecko 48 from 2016, meaning without optimizations and new web technologies, some websites like Instagram and Uber just fall apart and the overall performance is unbearable.
 - Text messages don't automatically convert to MMS in group chats.
 You'll have to add a message subject or file attachment before sending to manually do so, otherwise your message will be sent separately to each individual in the thread.
 - Predictive typing mode doesn't last between inputs, meaning if you switch between input boxes, it'll return to the normal T9 mode.
 - You cannot change message notification tone or alarm tone on the phone outside the defaults provided.
 This is because both are not managed by the system, but by the Messages and Clock app themselves.